mpi4jax/mpi4jax/paper.md

 For decades, high-performance computing has been done primarily in low-level programming languages like Fortran or C.
 But the ubiquity of Python is starting to spill into this domain as well, thanks to its strong library ecosystem and wide adoption throughout the sciences.

-With a combination of NumPy [@numpy] and `mpi4py` [@mpi4py], Python users can already build massively parallel applications without delving into low-level programming languages, which is often advantageous when human time is more valuable than computer time.
-But it is of course unsatisfying (and costly) to leave possible performance on the table.
+With a combination of NumPy [@numpy] and `mpi4py` [@mpi4py], Python users can already build massively parallel applications without delving into low-level programming languages, which is often advantageous when human time is more valuable than computing time.
+However, such high-level frameworks are not always able to achieve peak performance, especially in more _niche_ workloads.

-Google's JAX library leverages the XLA compiler and supports just-in-time compilation (JIT) of Python code to XLA primitives.
+Google's JAX library leverages the XLA compiler and supports just-in-time compilation (JIT) of (a subset of) Python code to XLA primitives.
 [The result is highly competitive performance on both CPU and GPU](https://github.com/dionhaefner/pyhpc-benchmarks) [@pyhpc-benchmarks].
-This gets us close to the dream scenario of high-performance computing --- low-level performance in high-level code.
+This approach, conceptually similar to Julia's deferred compilation model [@Bezanson2017], achieves low-level performance in a high-level language.
 With a strong performance baseline on single devices, the only thing missing is easy scalability to massively parallel hardware stacks, which we supply here.

 Two real-world use cases for `mpi4jax` are the ocean model Veros [@hafner_veros_2018] and the machine learning toolkit for many-body quantum systems NetKet [@carleo_netket_2019]: